 Special collections of Wroclaw University Library were stored in building of former Augustine's monastery on so called Sand Island on Św.
-Jadwigi 3/4 St. To 1945 in this place resided pre-war Staats- und Universitätsbibliothek, and after reconstruction in years 1956-1959 this building was adopted by Wroclaw University Library for its special collections departments: Silesia-Lausitz Cabinet, Bibliological Department, Manuscripts Department, Old Prints Department, Graphic Collection Department, Maps Department and Music Collection Department.
-It is also site for two workshops, that – each in its own domain– provide conservation of antiques: Special Collections’ Conservation Workshop and Reprographic and Digitization Unit.
+Jadwigi 3/4 St. To 1945 in this place resided pre-war Staats- und Universitätsbibliothek, and after reconstruction in years 1956-1959 this building was adopted by Wroclaw University Library for its special collections departments: Silesia-Lusatian Cabinet, Bibliological Department, Manuscripts Department, Old Prints Department, Graphic Collection Department, Maps Department and Music Collection Department.
+It was also site for two workshops, that – each in its own domain– provide conservation of antiques: Special Collections’ Conservation Workshop and Reprographic and Digitization Unit.
 Materials for readers are available in Special Collections’ Reading Room.

 Mission of Library is not only proper storage, protection and circulation of valuable materials, but, above all others, also processing, that require detailed and specialist knowledge.
 For readers as well as librarians is available rich bibliological collection gathered in Special Collections’ Reading Room and in reference collections of other departments.

 Special collections originated mostly from Wroclaw's collections of former City Library and former University Library.
 This collection has been enriched by: antiques from Piast's library from Brzeg, library of prince Georg Rudolf from Legnica, parts of Milich's library from Zgorzelec, collections from Sts Peter and Paul Church's library, library of Cisters from Trzebnica as well as regional materials secured in Silesia region after the Second World War. (see History).